dbharbin/streaming-radio/README.md

 Save the file and exit.

-Power cycle with the SDR USB Dongle disconnect and **after** the system has booted, install the dongle.
+Power cycle with the SDR USB Dongle disconnected and **after** the system has booted, install the dongle.

 To test the driver build above and assure it's working correctly, run the following command: